 The VEX file specifies the observations in terms of VLBI scans which begin and end at appointed times.
 The VOM translates these requests into a sequence of (ALMA) correlator scans which typically start prior to the specified time in order to allow the phasing system to converge on a good solution.
-Each of these correlator scans appears in the ALMA meta-data, and is processed by the telescope calibration system (TelCal) according to the specified intents.
+Each of these correlator scans appears in the ALMA metadata, and is processed by the telescope calibration system (TelCal) according to the specified intents.
 The relevant ones for this discussion are intents for 'phasing' and for 'WVR correction'.

 The phasing intents direct TelCal to calculate the phases of the signals (i.e., the signals of each polarization in each band for each antenna) relative to those of a designated "reference" antenna.
 These phases are calculated from "channel-averaged" data products produced within the correlator.
-Presently for continuum observations there are eight channel averages per baseband calculated during one of these correlator subscans (see Fig 8.7).
+Presently for continuum observations there are eight channel averages per baseband calculated during one of these correlator subscans (see Fig 8.8).
 With those phases known, commands are issued to the tunable filter banks (TFBs) within the station cards in the correlator to adjust the antenna phases by exactly the computed values so as to bring all signals into phase with those of the reference antenna.
 Once these adjustments have been made, a "residual" phase correction typically needs to be made on the following correlator scan, and indeed, such corrections continue to be made every scan until the end of the recording.
 The phasing loop is closed in the sense that small errors in the phase adjustments may be corrected on subsequent scans.
-This is the so-called "slow" loop which is illustrated schematically in Figure 8.7.
+This is the so-called "slow" loop which is illustrated schematically in Figure 8.8.

-While the correlator scans are shown as time-contiguous in Figure 8.7 (green bar), there may be small gaps to allow for potential reprogramming of the correlator processing.
+While the correlator scans are shown as time-contiguous in Figure 8.8 (green bar), there may be small gaps to allow for potential reprogramming of the correlator processing.
 Even so, the solutions from TelCal (purple) do not arrive at the TFBs (red) until after the correlator scan has started-the time of application is noted and the early part of the scan is excluded from the subsequent phase calculation.
 Usually one phase application is needed to get an acceptable solution, so the recording should start no sooner than the start of the third correlator subscan.
 These parameters are all programmable, and judicious choices for them are made when the SB is created.
-For Cycle 9, the subscans are 16 s long with 1 s (channel average) integrations and no gaps between subscans; there are then about 30s of observations prior to the start of the recording.
+For Cycle 11, the subscans are 16 s long with 1 s (channel average) integrations and no gaps between subscans; there are then about 30s of observations prior to the start of the recording.
 Note that signals from the antennas flow continuously to the summation logic and are recorded independently of the correlator subscan timing, so there are no comparable gaps in the VLBI data.
-In addition to the "slow" loop, there is also a "fast" loop that optionally may be enabled and which uses the WVR data from each antenna to correct the antenna phases in real time in response to the wet component of the atmosphere.
-These corrections are performed at a frequency of $\sim 1$ Hz (blue in Figure 8.7).
-This loop is open (corrections are continuously made, but feedback is only achieved through the "slow" loop).
-It may be used if conditions warrant.
-There is no limit to the duration on the operation of these loops other than general ALMA limitations with regard to total data collected.

-Figure 8.7: VLBI Scans in the Phasing System.
+Figure 8.8: VLBI Scans in the Phasing System.
 Each VLBI scan is partitioned into "subscans" for correlation and "slow" timescale processing (of order seconds) in TelCal.
 WVR adjustments are made in the CDP on a "fast" timescale (every second).
 See text for full discussion and explanation.